 The College's staff and students have access to the dining facilities at the clinical education setting.
-Each student shall have the same amount of time for lunch and the time scheduled is determined by the Clinical Instructor, not the student.
+Each student shall have the same amount of time for lunch and the scheduled time is determined by the Clinical Preceptor, not the student.